Flying-Rat/GodotEOS/GUIDE.md

 1. Open your Godot project
 2. Go to **Project → Project Settings → Plugins**
-3. Find "GodotEpic" and enable it
+3. Find "GodotEOS" and enable it

 ### Step 3: Create EOS Autoload Script